ibm-cloud-docs/key-protect/key-protect-cli-commands.md

 #### Example 2
 {: #kp-kmip-object-get-examples2}

-Getting a KMIP Object as a JSON will show some extra attributes not visible in the normal table view.
+Getting a KMIP Object as a JSON will show additional attributes not visible in the normal table view.

 ```sh
 $ ibmcloud kp kmip object 12365a82-5404-4bd9-a4c7-2b628ee18304 -a testadapter -o json